 Managed switches are a part of the security of a business.
 One purpose of a managed switch is to lock down ports.
 This means that the port is turned off from unauthorized use for users on a secure network.

-Switch vs. router
+Switch vs. Router

-Choosing the right Switch
+Choosing the Right Switch

 Switches and routers start all business communications, from data to voice and video to wireless access.
 They enable your company to increase productivity, trim business expenses, improve security, and customer service.
 Contact us for help choosing the right switch.